-To mark Priority Seating Week in April 2023,

-we helped make bus travel more attractive,

-inclusive and accessible to all with new,

-prominent priority seating installed on
+To mark Priority Seating Week in April 2023, we helped make bus travel more attractive, inclusive and accessible to all with new, prominent priority seating installed on our buses.

-The specially designed seating makes

-travelling easier for people with a range

-of conditions, whose needs may not be

-an eye-catching moquette in distinctive

-immediately obvious.
-The design features

-colours, with a clear message showing it is

-our buses.

-a priority seat.

-The new priority seating is more recognisable for all customers including older and disabled customers and people with non-visible conditions to easily identify these seats, and serves as a helpful reminder to fellow passengers that there may be customers with a greater need for other successful campaigns since we first launched Priority Seating Week in 2017.
-More than 100,000 Please offer me a seat badges have been issued to disabled people and a seat.
+The specially designed seating makes travelling easier for people with a range of conditions, whose needs may not be immediately obvious.
+The design features The design helps people who need a seat, including older and disabled customers and people with non-visible conditions to easily identify these seats, and serves as a helpful reminder to fellow passengers that there may be customers with a greater need for a seat.